destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 - What are the props of the Component?
 - What is "key" Component property for?
 - How to reset React Component (force component unmount and mount)
-- How to manage state in Class Component?
-- What are the lifecycle methods of Class component?
-- How to perform cleanups in a Class component? eg. clearing intervals
 - What are the React Hooks?
 - How to manage state with useState hook in Function Component?
 - How does the useEffect hook work and when it is triggered?